Jagged Little Thrill

 Jagged Little Thrill is the third studio album by American R&B group Jagged Edge.
 It was released by So So Def and Columbia on June 26, 2001, in the United States.
-The album's name is a spin on Alanis Morissette's album Jagged Little Pill (1995).
-The album debuted at number 3 on the Billboard 200 with first-week sales of 215,000 copies in the US, outranking their previous album, J.E.
-Heartbreak (1999) which had peaked at number eighth on the chart; the album is the group's highest peaking album to date (tied with Hard).
-However, it was not as successful as the group's previous album, though still successful; achieving Platinum status by the Recording Industry Association of America (RIAA).
-Jagged Little Thrill has sold 1.5 million copies in the US.
+The album's name is a spin on Canadian singer Alanis Morissette's album Jagged Little Pill (1995).
+The band reunited with So So Def label head Jermaine Dupri and his Bryan-Michael Cox to work on the majority of the album.
+Additional collaborators include Tha Cornaboyz, Gary Smith, Bert Young, Jason Rome, and Ollie Woods.

+The album earned largely positive reviews.
+It debuted at number three on the US Billboard 200 and at number one on the Top R&B/Hip-Hop Albums chart, outranking the group's previous album, J.E.
+Heartbreak (1999).
+Jagged Little Thrill eventually reached Platinum status in the United States and sold more than 1.5 million copies domestically.
+The album produced three singles, including lead single and US Billboard Hot 100 top three hit "Where the Party At" featuring rapper Nelly.

+Promotion

-Three singles from the album was released.
+Three singles from Jagged Little Thrill were released.
 Lead single "Where the Party At" featuring rapper Nelly reached number three on the Billboard Hot 100, becoming the group's second top ten single, and became the band's third chart topper on Billboard's Hot R&B/Hip-Hop Singles & Tracks.
 Follow-up "Goodbye" became the first single of the group to not reach the Top 40 on the Billboard Hot 100, but reached the top 20 on the Hot R&B/Hip-Hop Singles & Tracks chart.
 A remade version of the song "I Got It," entitled "I Got It 2" featuring Nas, served as the third and final single from the album.

+Crtitical reception

+AllMusic editor William Ruhlmann found that "the Casey brothers are very concerned with promoting responsible behavior among their male peers.
+Dupri has pushed their more prescriptive sentiments to the end of the album (while making sure the few mid-tempo and up-tempo tracks are near the start), but it is these songs that really define Jagged Edge's viewpoint."
+NME critic Michael Odell wrote: "Of course there is nothing remotely jagged about them.
+This is ultra smooth soul aimed straight at the ladies.
+When they try and go uptempo like on "Where the Party At" they can sound monotonous and uninvolving.
+Dupri's set-piece skills are showcased but there’s nowhere for these voices to shine."
+Billboard noted that the "album's strong suit is its fine balance of party tracks and ballads.
+While the group continues to prove it knows how to croon (see “Best Man" and "Goodbye") the guys also keep the party live with such tracks as "Cut Somethin'"."